rpm-software-management/dnf/doc/command_ref.rst

 ``dnf [options] check-update [<package-specs>...]``

     Non-interactively checks if updates of the specified packages are available.
 If no ``<package-specs>`` are given checks whether any updates at all are available for your system.
 DNF exit code will be 100 when there are updates available and a list of the updates will be printed, 0 if not and 1 if an error occurs.

+    Please note that having a specific newer vesrsion available for an installed package (and reported by ``check-update``) does not imply that subsequent ``dnf upgrade`` will install it.
+The difference is that ``dnf upgrade`` must also ensure the satisfiability of all dependencies and other restrictions.

 -------------
 Clean Command